 do not know there is a difference between the criminal portion of their

 case and the DMV administrative portion of their case.
 Without such knowledge,

 a person arrested for DUI may lose their driver’s license and face

 harsh criminal penalties.
 These risks can be significantly reduced with

-the right Los Angeles DUI lawyer on your side.
+Los Angeles DUI lawyer on your side.